Sessions as Episodes

 What’s NOT Preserved?

-Across episodes:- Each session is independent
+Across episodes:- Each session is independent at the protocol level

-- No shared state between sessions
+- No shared instance state between sessions (though implementations may share class-level or cached state)

 - 15 minutes of inactivity → session deleted